 The care of redbud trees requires minimal effort.
-Place about three inches of mulch around the tree, but not touching the trunk, to help retain moisture.
+Place about 3 inches (7.6 cm.) of mulch around the tree, but not touching the trunk, to help retain moisture.

 Prune the redbud in the fall to maintain a natural growth habit and to trim off any dead branches.

 Keep the soil moist, but not saturated, while the tree is establishing.